barbinbrad/bible/README.md

 :fire: Content
 ------
-Whether or not the bible is worthwhile is up to you to decide, *dear reader*.
+Whether or not the bible is worthwhile is up to you to decide.
 From a content-perspective, the big problem is copyright.
 Bible translators do not share open-source values.
 To get around this problem, there’s two possibilities:
 1. Use the ASV version that’s written in old-English.
 2. Scrape a more readable, copyrighted version and accept the consequences.